-• Bordeaux, Spring 2020 – the trendy and rejuvenated neighborhood of Bacalan welcomes in spring 2020 the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
+• Bordeaux - April 17, 2020 – the trendy and rejuvenated neighborhood of Bacalan welcomes in spring 2020 the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
 It will also neighbor the Cité du Vin and the new Musée Mer Marine, all a 15mn tram ride from the city’s central Place de la Comédie.
 2 to 2 1/2 hours from Paris by TGV high speed train.

 • The Guadeloupe Islands – JetBlue will be expanding their portfolio by adding a new nonstop seasonal service between New York’s John F. Kennedy International Airport (JFK) and Guadeloupe’s Pointe-à-Pitre International Airport (PTP).
 Roundtrip flights will operate three times per week on Saturdays, Mondays and Wednesdays starting February 1, 2020 through the end of April.
 Flights will then resume in November 2020.
 Click here for details

 • Western Loire – In addition to celebrating its 20th year as World Heritage Site--part of the Loire Valley 170-mile span, the 12th century Royal Fontevraud Abbey near Chinon and Saumur, will welcome in the spring 900 modern art works of the Martine and Léon Cligman private collection.
 These 19th and 20th works will include paintings by Toulouse-Lautrec, Corot, Degas, Delacroix and Soutine, and sculptures by Rodin and Germaine Richier which will be displayed in the Fannerie, the former stables of the mother abbesses.

 • The long-awaited Bourse de Commerce - Collection Pinault will open to the public in the spring of 2020.
 Designed by architect Tadao Ando, it will be housed in the former Commodity Exchange, the Bourse du Commerce, in the heart of the city.
 The circular and dome topped building will boast 3000 square meters of exhibition spaces to make room for the 5000-piece Pinault contemporary art collection and loans from other venues like those of Pompidou Center to fuel the intended 10 exhibitions a year.